briankoser/sfc-listeners-guide/episodes/0223-bam-pow-smash-and-other-news.md

 ---
 Batman 1966 is coming to DVD.

-What the Frodo: Kristin Stewart has been cast in a 1984 film adapted as a young adult romance
+What the Frodo: Kristin Stewart has been cast in a {% work "1984" %} film adapted as a young adult romance

 Ben likes Magic: The Gathering.